Muetze42/nova-assets-changer/README.md

 # Nova Assets Changer

-This package is for Nova 4 and swaps the resources from the `resources/Nova/Nova` folder with those in the `vendor/laravel/nova/resources/js` folder.
+This package is for Nova 4 and swaps the resources from the `resources/Nova/Nova` folder with those in the `vendor/laravel/nova/resources/js` folder or use the `php artisan custom-assets:publish` command.
 Then the assets are recompiled and published with the Force option.

 This package creates a backup of each file and prepare for changes